Backlang-Org/learn/content/the-basics.md

-In this section you will learn the absolute basic knowledge to write simple applications with Backlang.
+In this section you will learn the absolute basic knowledge needed to write simple applications with Backlang.

-To write something out to the console
+To write something out to the console:

 ```back
 public static func main() {